-- (1) Applications scoring higher on the Opportunity Index under §11.9(c)(4) of this chapter (relating to Competitive HTC Selection Criteria) as compared to another Application with the same score. - (2) Applications proposed to be located in a census tract with the lowest poverty rate as compared to another Application with the same score. - (32) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development.
+- (1) Applications scoring higher on the Opportunity Index under §11.9(c)(4) of this chapter (relating to Competitive HTC Selection Criteria) as compared to another Application with the same score. - (2) Applications proposed to be located in a census tract with the lowest poverty rate as compared to another Application with the same score. - (3) For competing Applications for Developments that will serve the general population, the Application with the highest average rating for the elementary, middle, and high school designated for attendance by the Development Site, or (for "choice" districts) the closest. - (342) Applications proposed to be located the greatest linear distance from the nearest Housing Tax Credit assisted Development.
 Developments awarded Housing Tax Credits but do not yet have a Land Use Restriction Agreement in place will be considered Housing Tax Credit assisted Developments for purposes of this paragraph.
 The linear measurement will be performed from closest boundary to closest boundary.